pathbind/M-plus/README.md

 ## PDF

 PDF files can be preserved as workspace data but are not rewritten by the current browser workspace engine.

+# Audio generation and review

+Audio is a separate production path, analogous to image generation.
+The Main writes and revises the brief.
+The renderer owns only synthesis.

+### ElevenLabs

+The ElevenLabs adapter uses the current first-party music streaming endpoint for prompt-driven songs and the text-to-sound-effects endpoint for SFX.
+Music duration is passed directly when known.
+Sound-effect duration is limited to the provider's supported range and the loop preference is passed to the v2 sound model.

+### Google

+Music uses the Gemini API Lyria 3 family.
+Lyria 3 Clip is the fixed 30-second path and Lyria 3 Pro is used for longer prompt-controlled music.
+Shorter music targets use ElevenLabs.
+Speech uses Gemini 3.1 Flash TTS Preview with a prebuilt voice selected by the Main or forced in Settings.
+Gemini TTS returns raw PCM audio, which M+ wraps into a standard 24 kHz mono WAV file locally before storing it.

+### Review behaviour

+Audio review is currently enabled for Gemini reviewer slots because Gemini's current API accepts audio input for understanding and analysis.
+Review is intentionally not simulated for providers whose M+ adapter does not currently support audio input.
+A valid minority objection from an audio-capable reviewer still forces the Main to respond and, where necessary, regenerate.

 ## Image generation provider differences